kevinrue/hancock/CONTRIBUTING.md

 All prediction methods must accept `se` as their first argument, namely the `SummarizedExperiment` from which to learn signatures.
 Additional method-specific parameters may be accepted from the second argument onward.

-Once implemented as its own function, a new method should be made available through the `learnSignatures` function using a unique `method` identifier.
+Once implemented as its own function, a new method should be made available through the `learnSignatures` method using a unique `method` identifier.
 Make sure the new identifier and method are documented in the `?learnSignatures` man page.

-Learning methods should return an object inheriting from the `BaseSets` class, defined in the [unisets](https://github.com/kevinrue/unisets) package.
+Learning methods should return an object inheriting from the `BaseSets` class, defined in the [_unisets_](https://github.com/kevinrue/unisets) package.

 For an example template, please refer to the prediction method [`learnMarkersByPositiveProportionDifference`](https://github.com/kevinrue/hancock/blob/master/R/learn-methods.R#L114), made available using the [`"PositiveProportionDifference"` or `"PPD"`](https://github.com/kevinrue/hancock/blob/master/R/learn-methods.R#L54) identifiers.